 DATES: The Study Board will be effective for inclusive dates in each semester.
 No research credit can be earned before the start date of the semester and no credit will be given after the end date of the semester.
 This policy is intended to allow the Study Board Administrator and associated personnel sufficient time to manage the Study Board logistics at beginning and end of semesters.
 Participants must not participate before or after the designated dates, and Researchers must not arrange data collection sessions at any time outside of the designated dates.
 The inclusive dates for the Study Board will be included in the syllabus of each section of the course and will be posted on the registration material and other Study Board documents.
 Generally, participation will begin on the second Tuesday of each regular semester and will end on the Friday before finals week.
 For the summer sessions, participation will begin on the first Tuesday of the term and will end on the last Thursday of the term.

-REQUIREMENTS: Students in all main-campus regular sections (i.e., on-campus sections during Fall and Spring semesters) of PSY 100 are required to earn four (4) research credits.
+REQUIREMENTS: Students in all main-campus regular sections (i.e., on-campus sections during Fall and Spring semesters) of PSY 100 are required to earn six (6) research credits.
 Students enrolled in the 5-week summer, Winter, May or Bi-term semesters are required to earn two (2) SPCs.
-Students may earn credit by any of the following means, in any combination: 1) The student may volunteer to serve as a research participant in an approved study being conducted by Western Kentucky University Psychology faculty or students.
+Students may earn credit by any of the following means, in any combination: 1) The student may volunteer to serve as a research participant in an approved study being conducted by Western Kentucky University Psychology or Psychological Sciences faculty or students.
 The Human Subjects Review Board of the University will have approved all studies offered through the Study Board.
 Only participation in approved studies will be accepted for Study Board credit.
 2) The student may read an assigned article and take a quiz on the material.
 3) The student may propose or ask for an equivalent alternative, which must be approved in advance by the Study Board Administrator.
 All students attempting to fulfill the research component will have an account established on the Study Board Experiment Management System (EMS: http://wku.sona-systems.com).

 Credits for research participation: Credits for research participation are determined by the amount of time students are asked to commit, not on the particular outcome of their participation in a study.
 Credits will be determined in advance by the researcher and posted for the student's information.
 Only credits for which the student registers online may be used for research requirement credit.
 Credit will be assigned according to the following guidelines: